MileHacker Logo

 Apps & Camera Gear

 Bring standard camera gear, extra batteries, and storage cards.
 A portable charger/power bank proves highly useful.
 Baidu Maps or Amap (Chinese apps) serve as the most accurate directional tools.
-WeChat (communication & payment) and Alipay (payment) are indispensable.
+WeChat (communication ANDamp; payment) and Alipay (payment) are indispensable.
 Didi Chuxing helps with ride-hailing.

 Recommended Apps

-• Baidu Maps/Amap for navigation.
+• Baidu Maps navigation/Amap for navigation.

 • WeChat/Alipay for payments & communication.

-• Didi Chuxing for a lift-hailing.
+• Didi Chuxing for ride-hailing.

 Data Backup & Security